rishab-1903/expense-tracker/README.md

 # 💸 Personal Expense Tracker (Flask App)

-A simple web app to track your personal expenses — add, categorize, and visualize your daily spending using a clean dashboard.
+A simple web app to track your personal expenses — add, categorize, and visualize your spending using a clean dashboard.

 ---